learnbyexample/curated_resources/programming/CS_and_Programming.md

 * [MIT: Introduction to Computer Science and Programming Using Python](https://www.edx.org/learn/computer-science/massachusetts-institute-of-technology-introduction-to-computer-science-and-programming-using-python) — free course on edx, self paced
     * [course details on MIT website](https://ocw.mit.edu/courses/6-100l-introduction-to-cs-and-programming-using-python-fall-2022/)
 * [Learn Computer Science Online](https://www.learncs.online/) — Java and Kotlin, interactive, includes exercises and discussion forum
+* [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) — master the command-line, use a powerful text editor, use fancy features of version control systems, and much more

 ### Python